bwRavencl/ControllerBuddy-Pages/index.md

     content: |
         **Switching between Modes** is done via a specialized type of action for Mode switching that can be assigned to a button of your gamepad.
 A Mode-swichting action can be configured to either temporarily switch to a Mode, for as long as the corresponding button is depressed or to permanently toggle a Mode on and off by a single press of the button.
 Depending on the concrete usage scenario one or the other configuration may be preferable.
         All axes and buttons that do not have a different actions assigned by the currently active Mode retain the actions of the Mode one level below.
-  - title: How does a basic input profile look like?
+  - title: What does a basic profile look like?
     content: |
         Usually you will want to create a custom profile at least for each simulator and in many cases even for each simulated aircraft.
 Yet most profiles will have a common foundation which can look as follows: